 - 1. Temporal union

 - 2. Consortium

 - 3. Joint venture

 - 4. Collaboration, consultancy, distribution, agency agreements

 - Technology transfer (technical services and technical assistance) agreements

 How to set up a business

-The Simplified Stock Company (SAS) popular due to the flexibilities it offers in comparison with other company types.
-Examples of some of these flexibilities are:
+The Simplified Stock Company (SAS) popular due to the flexibility it offers in comparison with other company types: